Pharmony/angular-better-placeholders/README.md

 $ bower install angular-better-placeholders
 ```

+## Why a fork

+Because we had an issue about triming a null value when updating to angularjs 1.7.9 with select component

 ## Usage
 Simple include the `better-place-holder` directive as a class on your input fields. (if it doesn't look right make sure that it's container element has `position: relative` set on it)